Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Preliminaries

 \begin{THM}[{\cite{Z25}}] Let $M$ be a closed orientable $3$-manifold that admits a co-orientable taut foliation $\F$ with one-sided branching.
 Then $\pi_1(M)$ is left-orderable.
 In addition, there exists a faithful representation

 \end{THM}

-The proof of Theorem \ref{LO one-sided branching} in \cite{Z25} only uses the property that $\F$ does not have branching in the positive or negative direction, so Theorem \ref{LO one-sided branching} naturally holds if $\F$ is $\R$-covered.
-Thus, if a closed $3$-manifold admits a co-orientable taut foliation which either has one-sided branching or is $\R$-covered, then this foliation induces a faithful representation of its fundamental group to $\G_\infty$.
+The proof of Theorem \ref{LO one-sided branching} in \cite{Z25} only uses the property that $\F$ has no branching in one of the two directions, so the same argument also applies when $\F$ is $\R$-covered.
+Thus, if a closed $3$-manifold admits a co-orientable taut foliation which either has one-sided branching or is $\R$-covered, then this foliation induces a faithful representation of its fundamental group into $\G_\infty$.

 Finally, we describe known sources of taut foliations with two-sided branching.
 Recall that \emph{genuine} essential laminations were introduced ~\cite{GK98a, GK98b} as essential laminations that cannot be obtained by splitting open taut foliations along leaves.